JeroenKnoops/fsf2017/README.md

 ### ioT: An army of devices ready for DDoS
 Rating: :star: :star: :star: :star:

-Good explaination about how IoT device can be used to do a DDoS attack.
+Good talk by John Graham-Cummin ([@jgrahamc](https://twitter.com/jgrahamc)) about how IoT device can be used to do a DDoS attack.
 About port 1900 showing all kinds of information which is sent to victims address.
 How to block DDoS attacks by putting the ip-address in a grid to search for patterns.
-About Trump attacks and about anonymous being stupid by setting the evil flag (We're anonymous)
+Trump attacks and anonymous being stupid by setting the evil flag (We're anonymous).

 ### How to properly blame things for causing latency.
 Tracing Zipkin
 Rating: :star: :star: